 - Students directly certified as eligible for free meals based on a match conducted by an LEA and its county welfare department of student enrollment and CalFresh and CalWORKs eligibility data (program code 181—free meal).

 It is important to note that LEAs may not collect NSLP applications for students enrolled in schools with Provision 2 or 3 status in non-base years or Community Eligibility Provision (CEP) at any time.
-However, students enrolled in Provision 2/3 or CEP schools may qualify as FRPM-eligible for LCFF purposes through the direct certification process; based on their migrant, homeless, or foster status; or by a local process, such as collection of an alternative household income form to establish that the student’s household meets the income eligibility criteria required by the NSLP.
+However, students enrolled in Provision 2 or 3 or CEP schools may qualify as FRPM-eligible for LCFF purposes through the direct certification process: based on their migrant, homeless, or foster status; or by a local process, such as collection of an alternative income form to establish that the student’s household meets the income eligibility criteria required by the NSLP.

 What is the timeline for determining income eligibility for free or reduced-price meals to qualify for LCFF?
-(Revised 08-July-2014)
+(Updated Apr-2022)

-For these students to be included in the unduplicated count, LEAs must submit an open program record with a Free Meal program code of 181 or a Reduced-Price Meal program code of 182 that is open over Census Day.
-This means that LEAs may use a program start date that is before Census Day for applications processed after Census Day.
-LEAs may update CALPADS with FRPM program records until the close of the CALPADS Fall 1 amendment window, which is generally in February.
-(Specific dates are posted on the CALPADS Web Page at http://www.cde.ca.gov/ds/sp/cl/rptcalendar.asp.)
+For these students to be included in the unduplicated count, LEAs must submit an open program record with a Free Meal program code of 181 or a Reduced-Price Meal program code of 182 with a start date from July 1st through October 31st.
+LEAs may update CALPADS with FRPM program records until the close of the CALPADS Fall 1 amendment window, which is generally in late January or early February.
+(Specific dates are posted on the CALPADS web page.)